 Insulin inhalation controls diabetes, but does not cure it.
 Continue to use insulin inhalation even if you feel well.
 Do not stop using insulin inhalation without talking to your doctor.
 Do not switch to another type of insulin without talking to your doctor.

 Before you use your insulin oral inhaler the first time, read the written instructions that come with it.
 Look at the diagrams carefully and be sure that you recognize all the parts of the inhaler.
 Ask your doctor or pharmacist to show you how to use it.
-Practice using the inhaler while in his or her presence.
+Be sure to ask your pharmacist or doctor if you have any questions about how to inhale this medication.

 Insulin inhalation powder comes as a single-use cartridge.
 The cartridges should only be used with the inhaler that comes with your prescription.
 Do not try to open the cartridge, swallow the cartridge, or inhale the contents without the inhaler that comes with your prescription.